Toyah Willcox: 1984–1990: Solo career and acting work

 Willcox secretly married British guitarist Robert Fripp, founding member of King Crimson, in Witchampton, Dorset on his 40th birthday (16 May 1986).
 Together they formed a new band, called Fripp Fripp on the initial tours, later changing its name to Sunday All Over the World, which released the critically acclaimed album Kneeling at the Shrine (1991).
 She referred to Fripp as her 'soulmate'.
 That same year, she also sang lead vocals on the track "Lion of Symmetry" by Tony Banks of Genesis.

-Her next solo studio album Desire (1987) was less successful although the single with her version of "Echo Beach" made it to the Top 50.
+Her next solo studio album Desire (1987) was less successful although the single with her version of "Echo Beach" originally by Martha and the Muffins made it to the Top 50.
 Then in 1988 Prostitute came out, an album through which Willcox vented her frustrations which started to accumulate as a result of having made the transformation "from all-powerful artist to invisible woman" in the course of just one year of marriage.
 This experimental concept album, marking a considerable divergence from previous works, was released on E.G. Records.
 The attitude to Prostitute, according to Willcox, in the UK and the US was radically different: "In the UK, when my management tried to sell it to the music reps, an awful lot got up and walked out of meetings; all male I hasten to add.
 In America, Billboard magazine said it was the dawning of a new era for me as a producer and that it was an antidote to Madonna.
 I started to receive mail from professors at eminent universities telling me they played the album at their lectures as an example of the new way of thinking coming from contemporary women."
 She had many television roles, including series such as Quatermass (1979), Minder (1980), and the movie Quadrophenia.
 She starred opposite Laurence Olivier in The Ebony Tower (1984), and opposite the Who's Roger Daltrey in Murder: Ultimate Grounds for Divorce (1984).
 She also appeared on Kavanagh QC.
 During the late 1980s and 1990s, Willcox forged ahead with a career as a stage performer.
-Notable credits include Trafford Tanzi (at the Mermaid Theatre, leading role), Cabaret (Sally Bowles), Three Men on a Horse (winner of an Laurence Olivier Awards for Best New Comedy), and the UK tour of Arthur Smith's Live Bed Show.
+Notable credits include Trafford Tanzi (at the Mermaid Theatre, leading role), Cabaret (Sally Bowles), Three Men on a Horse (recipient of the 1987 Olivier Award for Best New Comedy), and the UK tour of Arthur Smith's Live Bed Show.
 In 1990, she played Costanza in the national tour of Amadeus.